 Diagnosis and Treatment of Restless Legs Syndrome

 There are a few avenues that can be taken in diagnosing RLS.
 First and foremost an evaluation with your primary care doctor as well as a sleep specialist as a first step is key.
 Second, a blood test may be performed to check your overall health and hormone levels.
-In addition to a blood test, your health care team may also want to check your nerve function.
+In addition to a blood test, your healthcare team may also want to check your nerve function.
 Lastly, a sleep study to collect information on your sleep disturbances will help your doctor treat your RLS.
 If your RLS is not caused by an underlying issue, your doctor may choose to treat you with a combination of dietary and lifestyle changes, as well as oral medication.

 Read Our Blog